The Roots of your health,

 When you feel tired or stressed your posture reflects it.
 Old brain outputs often caused by mental or emotional stress rather than a physical injury can manifest as pain or adapted changes in posture.

 The problem is, this programming was great when we were actually running from lions.
 In our modern concrete jungle lifestyle there are "lions" everywhere.
 Phone Notifications, Emails, Work, Traffic, Family.
-All triggering your brain to be on the defensive reaffirming those old brain outputs like a well worn trail opting for familiar and safe.
+All triggering your brain to be on the defensive reaffirming those old brain outputs like an algorithm becoming learned responses.
 But that path is not always the most optimal for a functional life, guiding you towards a life of pain and limited mobility, but hey it knows this pain.

-Your brain needs to be "defragmented" and "reprogrammed" that you are safe mentally, emotionally and physically.
+Like when your aunt looks up cat videos in your search and for the next week (or longer) you keep getting suggested cat videos instead of your normal content.
+Over time the algorithm learns you're not really into that and your feed adapts.
+Your brain works the same way it needs to relearn that you are safe mentally, emotionally and physically so that it can come out of Stress Response and return to normal function.
 Being able to recognize common stress symptoms can help you manage them.
 Stress that's left unchecked can contribute to many health problems, such as high blood pressure, heart disease, obesity and diabetes.
+If you keep clicking the cat videos they'll keep showing up in your feed.

 How this ads up.